isislovecruft/patternsinthevoid/content/hacking/replacing-a-thinkpad-bootflash-chip.md

-of this process yet, but my understanding from looking over the CoreBoot source tree would be to use the `PAYLOAD_LINUX` option in [the included Kconfig file](http://review.coreboot.org/gitweb?p=coreboot.git;a=blob;f=src/Kconfig;h=1c80b8c194ecfb994b60f0be5c72b3460ec3b60f;hb=9bf05de5ab2842fc83cea8da5e9058417fc4bc24#l543) to specify the path to the `.bz` image of your compiled kernel.
+of this process yet, but my understanding from looking over the CoreBoot source tree would be to use the `PAYLOAD_LINUX` option in [the included Kconfig file](http://review.coreboot.org/gitweb?p=coreboot.git;a=blob;f=src/Kconfig;h=1c80b8c194ecfb994b60f0be5c72b3460ec3b60f;hb=9bf05de5ab2842fc83cea8da5e9058417fc4bc24#l543) to specify the path to the `bzImage` of your compiled kernel.
 If you try this before I get a chance to, it would be great if you could document the steps involved and [send them to me](mailto:isis@torproject.org) and I'll add them here.

+Peter added:

+> Indeed making coreboot use a kernel as payload is done during coreboot
+> 'make menuconfig' (or make config if you prefer) by entering the Payload
+> submenu, selecting "A Linux payload" and specifying the path to the bzImage
+> file in the kernel source tree.

 ### How can I sign the kernel which gets flashed to the new chip?